garrdbyrd/MonoGame-Example/dev-diary.md

 The fetal version of my level editor can be found here: https://github.com/garrdbyrd/MonoGame-Level-Editor

 Qt Creator is interesting.
 The *Design* tool (which is basically just Qt Designer) is not very intuitive.
 I should be able to drag/drop within the object list, such as in Inkscape, Roblox, etc. It's coming along though.
 But it's not very fun.

+### 2024-01-05
+Qt fucking sucks.
+I'm trying PyQt.

+Update: PyQt sucks too.
+This is whiny, but I hate being forced into their shitty proprietary IDE.
+Using documented methods for converting .ui to .py files just doesn't work.
+What a headache.

+### 2024-01-06
+Qt is till pretty frustrating, but I am getting the hang of it.
+I ran into my first segfault (and fixed it), so I must be doing something right.
+The robot has been an immense help.

+I am making a pleasant amount of progress.
+That probably means things will suck when I start on the main graphics viewer.